 The fact that the Mi-Ki is known to be social, great with children as well as the elderly makes them an ideal candidate to be a therapy dog.

-These tiny animals require regular and daily mental and physical exercise in order to stay healthy.
+These little animals require regular and daily mental and physical exercise in order to stay healthy.
 They may only weigh up to 10 pounds, but they still need a good amount of exercise for their health.
 Also, remember that these highly intelligent dogs will need a lot of mental stimulation as well to maintain their health.
 Luckily they only need a small space (like a living room) to get in their exercise).
 Like any other dog, take the time to care for your animal and you will be rewarded with great behavior and an incredible experience.